Who will be on my care team?

 How is tracheoesophageal fistula/esophageal atresia diagnosed?

-TEF/EA can sometimes be diagnosed by ultrasound during pregnancy.
+Tracheoesophageal fistula and esophageal atresia diagnosis can sometimes be made by ultrasound during pregnancy.
 The ultrasound might show that the baby has an abnormally small stomach.
 Or it might show that there is an excessive amount of amniotic fluid in the womb.
-Both are potential indicators of TEF/EA.
+Both are potential tracheoesophageal fistula/esophageal atresia symptoms.
 If these signs are present, a more detailed ultrasound may be done to see if the condition can be confirmed.
 Usually, however, a diagnosis cannot be made with certainty until after the baby is born.

 How is tracheoesophageal fistula/esophageal atresia managed before birth?